 Childbirth begins when the cervix is fully dilated; if you are a first-time mother it may take 1 – 2 hours but in subsequent deliveries, it may take an average of a few minutes to 2 hours.
-Once the dilation is done, you now wait for the go ahead to push from the practitioner.
+Once the widening of the cervix is done, you will then wait for the go ahead to push from the practitioner.

 While in the delivery room, you will be carefully guided on how to breathe as you will feel as though you are running out of the air and also experience fatigue.
 In some cases, women experience nausea and vomiting.

 As your baby comes out to the world, you may experience pain in the vaginal and perineal regions; especially as the baby’s head protrudes.